Business & Success4 min read Last updated: April 17, 2025

 Try to avoid unhealthy social relations to reduce anxiety

-Your relationships with people can also influence your burnout at work.
-Some studies have shown that workers with peaceful and understanding families are much less likely to burn out than those in stable relationships.
-No wonder!
-Burnout is directly related to our mental health.
-Even if a person is a motivated worker who turns in all projects on time, loves their work, and has the respect of their colleagues, they are unlikely to achieve anything if they are faced with a terrible family atmosphere after work.
+Even if a person is a motivated worker who consistently turns in all projects on time and loves their work, they are unlikely to achieve their full potential if they are faced with a toxic family atmosphere after work.
 Well, if you want to avoid burnout, maybe you should leave your abusive partner or finally move away from your mom, who thinks that your work is not serious, and "Why are you not like aunt Nina's son?"
+We have an amazing article that can show you how to set boundaries with parents.

 A diagram depicting a workflow strategy, featuring various stages and arrows that guide the viewer through the process.